RunningLat3/RunningLat3/README.md

 ### Hi there, I'm Frank

-## I'm a Filipino, Developer, Cloud Practioneer, and Microsoft Certified
+## I'm a Filipino, Developer, Cloud Practitioner, and Microsoft Certified

 - 🔭 I’m currently working on making a JS Project as a start! 😃
 - 🌱 I’m currently learning DevOps 😊